AherRahul/portfolio-v1/content/articles/14-behavioral-interviews/behavioral-interviews-14-1.md

 ---
-title: "Explaining to non-technical"
+title: "Explaining Technical Concepts to Non-Technical Stakeholders"
-description: "Explaining to non-technical - Behavioral Interview Module 14"
+description: "How to translate complex engineering challenges into clear, business-focused language for Product Managers, Designers, and Clients.
+Master the 'Analogy and Impact' approach."
 datePublished: 2026-03-05
 dateModified: 2026-03-05
 topics: